jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (2) Notwithstanding anything in subparagraph (i) of paragraph (b) of subsection (1), where the person intending to commence the proceedings is not an enforcement officer, the consultation required by that paragraph shall be consultation between a youth justice co-ordinator and an enforcement officer authorised in that behalf by the person intending to commence the proceedings.

 ### 246 Procedure where young person arrested and brought before court
-Where a young person is arrested for an offence (other than murder or manslaughter or a traffic offence not punishable by imprisonment) and is brought before the Youth Court to answer the charge, the following provisions shall apply:
+Where a young person is arrested for an offence (other than murder or manslaughter or a traffic offence that is an infringement offence or, in the case of a person aged 17 years, an offence specified in Schedule 1A) and is brought before the Youth Court to answer the charge, the following provisions shall apply:
   (a) if, after consulting with the barrister or solicitor representing the young person or with a youth advocate, the young person denies the charge, then the charge shall be dealt with in accordance with sections 273 to 276:
   (b) in any other case the court shall not enter a plea to the charge but shall—
     (i) direct a youth justice co-ordinator to convene a family group conference in relation to the matter; and